ibm-ecosystem-engineering/SuperKnowa/README.md

 SuperKnowa is a powerful framework developed using watsonx (watch the video on watsonx.ai [here](https://cdnapisec.kaltura.com/index.php/extwidget/preview/partner_id/1773841/uiconf_id/27941801/entry_id/1_yola7kmy/embed/dynamic)) that harnesses the capabilities of Large Language Models (LLMs) to offer a range of advanced Generative AI use cases.
 This repository introduces you to the various use cases covered by SuperKnowa.

-## Use Cases
-### Conversational Q&A
-Engage in natural language conversations with SuperKnowa's conversational Question & Answer (Q&A) system.
-Ask questions based on private enterprise knowledge base, and receive detailed, context-aware responses.

-### Ask Your Documents
-Leverage SuperKnowa's "Ask your documents" feature to unlock the potential of your PDFs and text documents.
-SuperKnowa can help you extract relevant information, answer specific questions, and assist in information retrieval.

-### Abstractive Summarisation & Key Points from PDF
-SuperKnowa's abstractive summarisation feature goes beyond simple extraction.
-It can analyze lengthy PDF documents and generate concise abstractive summaries, capturing the essence of the content.
-Additionally, SuperKnowa identifies key points, making it easier to comprehend and communicate complex information.

-### Summarisation
-Effortlessly generate coherent and informative summaries with SuperKnowa's summarisation feature.
-Extract the main points and essential details from articles, reports, and other texts, allowing for efficient content comprehension.

-### Text to SQL
-Experience the power of SuperKnowa's Text to SQL capability, which transforms natural language queries into structured SQL queries.
-Interact with databases using plain language, eliminating the need for expertise in SQL.

 ## Getting Started
 To explore SuperKnowa's features and capabilities, refer to the [blog series](https://medium.com/towards-generative-ai/unleashing-the-power-of-the-information-retriever-in-the-retrieval-augmented-generation-pipeline-a782c7287e9b), code examples, and resources provided in this repository.